vectorbite/VectorBiteDataPlatform/static/Documentation/VecDyn/VecDynUser&CuratorGuide.md

-The first table captures general information about the data provider and the data series.
-A data collection may provide centralized information about one or many related datasets.
+The publication information table captures general publication information about the dataset i.e. title, DOI, data provider.
+Note that, every time a separate DOI is registered for a particular dataset, a new publication information table must be submitted.

 <img src="https://raw.githubusercontent.com/vectorbite/VectorBiteDataPlatform/master/static/Documentation/VecDyn/Images/DataUploadStep2.png" width="75%" style="display: block; margin: auto;" />

-Once the collection information has been registered, you now be able to submit data sets to that collection.
-Click on ‘Add new data set to collection.
+You'll now see an entry in the table for the data set you have just registered.
+You can now add a dataset to this entry (upload a csv).
+Click on ‘Add new data set to collection on the particular row of the dataset.